Cold Start (military doctrine)

 Cold Start is a military doctrine that was developed by the Indian Armed Forces for use in a possible war with Pakistan.
 It involves the various branches of India's military conducting offensive operations as part of unified battlegroups.
 The doctrine is intended to allow India's conventional forces to perform holding attacks to prevent a nuclear retaliation from Pakistan in case of a conflict.
-The first Integrated Battle Group is expected to be structured by the end of August 2019.
+The first Integrated Battle Group has been structured as of August 2019.